Louis Meyers

 Louis Jay Meyers (June 21, 1955 – March 11, 2016) was an American festival organizer and co-founder of South By Southwest.
+Meyers was the event’s primary music booker until he sold his share in the event after the 1994 conference, citing stress and health concerns.

+Early life

 He was born in Austin, Texas.

-Meyers was the event’s primary music booker until he sold his share in the event after the 1994 conference, citing stress and health concerns.
+Professional career

 Meyers was also an accomplished multi-instrumentalist and producer.
 From 2005 to 2013, Meyers was executive director of Folk Alliance International.

+Death

-Meyers was admitted to a hospital on March 10, 2016 and initially was diagnosed with blood clots.
+Meyers was admitted to a hospital on March 10, 2016, and initially was diagnosed with blood clots.
 He then died of a suspected heart attack the next day at his home, at the age of 60.